intervalidus

 Self type

-trait DimensionalVersionedBase[V, D <: NonEmptyTuple](initialData: Iterable[ValidData[V, Versioned[D]]], initialVersion: VersionDomainValue, withCurrentVersion: Option[VersionDomain])(implicit evidence$1: DomainLike[D], x$4: Experimental, x$5: DomainLike[Versioned[D]]) extends PartialFunction[Versioned[D], V]
+trait DimensionalVersionedBase[V, D <: NonEmptyTuple](initialData: Iterable[ValidData[V, Versioned[D]]], initialVersion: VersionDomainValue, versionTimestamps: Map[VersionDomainValue, VersionMetadata], withCurrentVersion: Option[VersionDomainValue])(implicit evidence$1: DomainLike[D], x$5: Experimental, x$6: DomainLike[Versioned[D]]) extends PartialFunction[Versioned[D], V]

-Interface is similar to DimensionalBase, but it operates on an underlying mutable.Data using an extra integer-valued head dimension to version data.
+Interface is similar to DimensionalBase, but it operates on an underlying intervalidus.mutable.Data using an extra integer-valued head dimension to version data.
 One use case would be versioned data that are valid in two dimensions of time, so the underlying data actually vary in terms of version and two dimensions of time (three dimensions).
 Most methods require some generic version selection criteria rather than specific integer intervals, therefore this does not extend DimensionalBase.

+The "current" version is managed as state (a var).
+Versioning also separates notions of approved vs. unapproved data (unapproved data are pushed up to start at version maxValue).
 When getting data, by default, we return "current" version data (a.k.a., approved).
 When updating data, by default, we don't rewrite history, so mutations start with the "current" version too.

 Type parameters